kentcb/TheHelperTrinity/README.md

 * Support for checking generic arguments
 * Built with performance in mind
 * Extensively unit tested
-* Portable Class Library that targets all platforms
+* Portable Class Library that targets many platforms